PaulSchiretz/pgl-backup/README.md

 ## Troubleshooting

+### Understanding Log Levels

+`pgl-backup` uses a structured logging system with several levels of verbosity, allowing you to control how much detail you see.
+You can set the level using the `-log-level` flag or the `logLevel` key in your configuration file.

+*   **`error`**: Only shows critical errors that cause the backup process to halt.
+Use this if you only want to be alerted to complete failures.
+*   **`warn`**: Shows errors and warnings.
+Warnings are non-critical issues that the application has recovered from but that you should be aware of (e.g., a single file failed to copy, a configuration mismatch).
+*   **`info` (Default)**: Provides a high-level summary of the backup process.
+It shows the start and end of major phases like synchronization, compression, and retention cleanup.
+This is the recommended level for daily use and cron jobs, as it provides a clean, readable overview.
+*   **`notice`**: Shows everything from `info` plus detailed, per-item operational messages.
+Use this level to see a log of every file being copied, deleted, archived, or compressed.
+It's useful for verifying that specific files are being handled correctly without the full verbosity of `debug`.
+*   **`debug`**: The most verbose level.
+Includes everything from `notice` plus detailed developer-oriented information for tracing execution flow and diagnosing complex issues.

 ### A Note on Cross-Platform Backups and Case-Sensitivity

 `pgl-backup` includes a critical safety check to prevent data loss from filesystem case-sensitivity mismatches.